Leody Taveras Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.

-- The White Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The White Sox's 4.52 team ERA ranks 23rd across all MLB pitching staffs.

-- The White Sox allow the fifth-most home runs in baseball (99 total, 1.4 per game).
+- White Sox pitchers combine to surrender 100 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Banks gets the call to start for the White Sox, his first of the season.
+- Cease makes the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

-- The 31-year-old left-hander came out of the bullpen in his last outing this season, one of six appearances so far.

-- He has a 3.86 ERA and 7.7 strikeouts per nine innings while opponents are batting .220 against him over his six games this season.
+- In his last appearance on Friday, the righty threw 5 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.